cloudtools/troposphere/docs/CONTRIBUTE.md

 New example code should go into `troposphere/examples`.
 The expected CloudFormation Template should be stored in `troposphere/tests/examples_output/`.
-When tests are run the output of the code in the examples directory will be comprared with the expected results in the example_ouput directory.
+When tests are run the output of the code in the examples directory will be compared with the expected results in the `example_output` directory.